cytoscape/cytoscape.js/.github/CONTRIBUTING.md

 ## Testing

 Tests go in the `./test` directory, as Mocha tests usually do.
 They are just a flat list of `.js` files that Mocha runs.
-If your change is a bugfix, please add a unit test that would fail without your fix.
-If your change is a new feature, please add unit tests accordingly.
-If your change is visual/rendering-related, then unit tests are not possible.
+If your change is a bugfix, please add a test case that would fail without your fix.
+If your change is a new feature, please add  tests accordingly.

+If your change is visual/rendering-related, then Mocha tests are not pragmatic.
+Use the debug page in the `debug` directory to try out visual changes.
+That page contains a sidebar with buttons and dropdowns that make visual and interactive testing easy.

 Please run `npm test` or `mocha` to make sure all the unit tests are passing before you make your pull request.